da462/submission/README.md

-Accompanying code for the ICML 2023 submission titled 'Delayed Feedback in Kernel Bandits'.
+Accompanying code for the ICML 2023 submission titled 'Delayed Feedback in Kernel Bandits': https://dl.acm.org/doi/10.5555/3618408.3619855

 We provide code for understanding the regret performance of BPE-Delay, GP-UCB-SDF, BPE or GP-UCB with varying levels of stochastic delayed feedback.
-We acknowledge the use of the code from the open source repository: https://github.com/lizihan97/BPE.
+We acknowledge the use of the open source code from the paper: https://arxiv.org/pdf/2110.07788.pdf.
 The code in the refrenced repository contains code for understanding the regret performance of BPE and GP-UCB without delayed feedback.
 The code for generating the objective function is also from the referenced repository.

 The ```GP-UCB``` class was used to understand the performance of ```GP-UCB-SDF``` when no delay is present.